jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 Without any `<access>` tags, only requests to `file://` URLs are allowed.
 However, the default Cordova application includes `<access origin="*">` by default.

-*Quirk:* Android also allows requests to `https://ssl.gstatic.com/accessibility/javascript/android/` by default, since this is required for TalkBack to function properly.
+*Quirk:* Even without this, Android also allows requests to `https://ssl.gstatic.com/accessibility/javascript/android/` by default, since this is required for TalkBack to function properly.

 **DANGEROUS-SETTING:** `<access origin="*" />`